-Firm-level evidence from rich countries suggests a much more muted impact of real exchange rate movements on exports (Berman et al., 2012 for France; Amiti et al., 2014, for Belgium; Fitzgerald and Haller, 2015 for Ireland, among others).
+Firm-level evidence from rich countries suggests a much more muted impact of real exchange rate movements on exports (Berman et al., 2012 for France; Amiti et al., 2014, for Belgium; Fitzgerald and Haller, 2014 for Ireland, among others).
 Ekholm et al. (2012) even find faster firm-level productivity growth in response to RER appreciation in Norway.
 This suggests that emerging markets display features that are very different from those of industrialized countries.
-In this regard, the stronger financial frictions that emerging markets are subject to and the stronger prevalence of importing of intermediate inputs in industrialized countries, Latin America and Eastern Europe are a natural point of departure for our research into the determinants of the effects of RER changes on firm-level behavior.
+In this regard, the stronger financial frictions that emerging markets are subject to and the stronger prevalence of importing intermediate inputs in industrialized countries, Latin America and Eastern Europe are a natural point of departure for our research into the determinants of the effects of RER changes on firm-level behavior.

 The relation between financial constraints and trade is explored by Manova (2013).
-The author develops a static model of financial constraints and exporting in which fixed and variable costs of exporting have to be financed with internal cash flows.
+She develops a static model of financial constraints and exporting in which fixed and variable costs of exporting have to be financed with internal cash flows.
 These financial constraints reduce exports at the extensive and the intensive margins.
 Gorodnichenko and Schnitzer (2013) also consider innovation activity in this context: they produce a static model in which exports and innovation are complementary activities for financially unconstrained firms, but might become substitutes when financial constraints are binding.
-In our model exporting is not subject to financial constraints, which avoids this feature.
 Aghion et al. (2012) uncover that R&D activity becomes pro-cyclical for credit-constrained French firms in sectors dependent on external finance, whereas R&D is counter-cyclical for non-constrained firms in the same sectors.
 Finally, Midrigan and Xu (2014) use Korean producer-level data to evaluate the role of financial frictions in determining total factor productivity (TFP): they find that financial frictions distort entry and technology adoption decisions and generate dispersion in the returns to capital across existing producers, and thus productivity losses from mis-allocation.
 In line with this literature, our paper shows that RER depreciations enable firms to access foreign markets more easily, thus potentially relaxing the financial constraints that prevent them from investing in R&D activity.

 The rest of the paper is structured as follows.
-The next section presents our data and reduced-form evidence on the relationship between RER changes and a number of firm-level outcomes.
-This helps us as motivation for the theoretical model we present in Section 3.
+The next section presents our data and reducedform evidence on the relationship between RER changes and a number of firm-level outcomes.
+This motivates the theoretical model we present in Section 3.
 Section 4 discusses our estimation strategy, whereas Section 5 presents our main estimation results.
 In Section 6 we use our estimated model to run a number of counter-factual experiments and in Section 7 we report a number of extensions and robustness checks.
 Section 8 presents some concluding remarks.